ThunderstormDeam/HDAC1-classifier-based-on-KNN/README.md

 # HDAC1-classifier-based-on-KNN
-Python code for constraction and evaluation of classifiers of bioactivity of HDAC1 compounds bsed on KNN.
+Python program for constraction and evaluation of classifiers of bioactivity of HDAC1 compounds bsed on KNN.

 ## INTRODUCTION
 Five steps are involved, including preprocessing, compuction of fingerprints, compuction of molecular descriptors, feature selection of descriptors, constraction and evaluation of KNN models